VEDxyz7/Satellite-Imagery-Property-Valuation/README.md

 - `price` (log-transformed during training)

 ### Visual Data

-- Satellite images fetched using **Mapbox Static Images API**
+- Satellite images fetched using the Mapbox Static Images API
 - Images centered at property latitude–longitude coordinates
 - Used to capture environmental and neighborhood context

 ---

-## 🧠 Modeling Approach
+## Modeling Approach

-### 1️⃣ Tabular Baseline Model
+### Tabular Baseline Model

 - Random Forest Regressor
 - Trained on structured features only
 - Used as:
-  - Performance baseline
+  - A performance baseline
-  - Fallback model during inference when images are unavailable
+  - A fallback model during inference when satellite images are unavailable

-**Validation Performance:**
+Validation performance:
 - RMSE ≈ 145,000
 - R² ≈ 0.83

 ---

-### 2️⃣ Multimodal Model
+### Multimodal Model

-- **Image Encoder:** ResNet18 (ImageNet pretrained, frozen)
+- Image Encoder: ResNet18 (ImageNet pretrained, frozen)
-- **Tabular Encoder:** Multi-layer perceptron (MLP)
+- Tabular Encoder: Multi-layer perceptron (MLP)
-- **Fusion Strategy:** Late fusion via feature concatenation
+- Fusion Strategy: Late fusion via feature concatenation
-- **Loss Function:** Mean Squared Error (log-price space)
+- Loss Function: Mean Squared Error (log-price space)

-This architecture allows the model to integrate both numeric and visual signals.
+This architecture allows the model to jointly learn from numeric and visual inputs.

 ---

-## 🔍 Explainability (Grad-CAM)
+## Explainability (Grad-CAM)

-Grad-CAM was applied to the final convolutional layer of the image encoder to visualize regions in satellite imagery that influenced predictions.
+Grad-CAM is applied to the final convolutional layer of the image encoder to visualize regions in satellite imagery that influence model predictions.

 Observed focus areas include:
 - Vegetation and green cover
 - Urban density patterns
 - Surrounding infrastructure and road networks

 These visualizations help interpret how environmental context contributes to property valuation.

 ---

-## 🧪 Inference Strategy (Hybrid)
+## Inference Strategy (Hybrid)

-To ensure predictions for all test samples:
+To ensure stable predictions for all test samples:

-- **If satellite image exists:**
-  → Multimodal model is used
-- **If satellite image is missing:**
+- If a satellite image exists, the multimodal model is used
-  → Tabular-only fallback model is used
+- If a satellite image is missing or unreliable, a tabular-only fallback model is used

-This hybrid approach ensures robustness and reflects real-world deployment scenarios.
+This hybrid strategy improves robustness and reflects real-world deployment constraints.

 ---

-## 📤 Submission Artifacts
+## Submission Artifacts

-- **Code Repository:** Public GitHub repository
+- Code Repository: Public GitHub repository
-- **Prediction File:** `24112080_final.csv`
+- Prediction File: `24112080_final.csv`
   - Format: `id, predicted_price`
-- **Final Report:** `24112080_report.pdf` (PDF only)
+- Final Report: `24112080_report.pdf`

 ---

-## 🛠️ Tech Stack
+## Tech Stack

-- **Data Handling:** Pandas, NumPy
+- Data Handling: Pandas, NumPy
-- **Deep Learning:** PyTorch
+- Deep Learning: PyTorch
+- Image Processing: PIL
+- Machine Learning: Scikit-learn
+- Visualization: Matplotlib

 - **Image Processing:** PIL
 - **Machine Learning:** Scikit-learn
 - **Visualization:** Matplotlib